Help and support

 Mental health crisis team

-All local trust areas have a mental health crisis team.
-These teams are made up of psychiatric nurses, social workers and support workers.
+All trust areas have a mental health crisis team with psychiatric nurses, social workers and support workers.
 They:

 - carry out mental health assessments